$50,000 - $100,000

 $30,000 - $50,000

-In 2013, he was inducted into the Direct Marketing Hall of Fame with only two other honorees reaching the same accolade.
-And in 2018, he was inducted into the Marketing Hall of Fame, the only person in both.
+In 2013, Seth was one of just three professionals inducted into the Direct Marketing Hall of Fame.
+In an astonishing turn of events, in May 2018, he was inducted into the Marketing Hall of Fame as well.
+He might be the only person in both.

 This Is Marketing: You Can't Be Seen Until You Learn to See